peristron/signalfoundry_v3/README.md

 - Which excerpts deserve closer human review?

 > [!IMPORTANT]
 > Signal Foundry is an exploratory analysis and evidence-organization tool.
-Its outputs are structured leads—not verified facts, final conclusions, or substitutes for domain expertise.
+Its outputs are structured leads, not verified facts, final conclusions, or substitutes for domain expertise.

+### Feedback is welcome

+The easiest way to ask a question, report a problem, suggest an improvement, or provide general feedback is to [open a GitHub Issue](https://github.com/peristron/signalfoundry_v3/issues/new).
+If you have a concrete code or documentation change, please submit a [pull request](https://github.com/peristron/signalfoundry_v3/pulls).

 ## Why Signal Foundry?